k7f/aces/theory/fusets.md

 of all forks (joins) in _&phi;_.
 The _range_ of a fuset is the set of all its arms, i.e. the union of all pits (the union of under-set and over-set), and the _frame_ &mdash; the set of all pits.
-The _co-interior_ is the intersection of under-set and over-set.
+The _co-interior_ (or _pre-interior_, or _post-interior_ ) is the intersection of under-set and over-set (or pre-set and under-set, or post-set and over-set).
 Finally, the _residue_ contains all non-carrier elements of the range.

 ### An alternative: fork-join hypergraphs

 It is natural to perceive fusion sets as graph-like structures.
-This correspondence may suggest an alternative description in terms of the more standard theory of hypergraphs: instead of defining forks and joins over a fixed domain common to all structures, one may want to define forks and joins over node sets of individual signed directed hypergraphs.
+This correspondence may suggest an alternative &ldquo;low level&rdquo;
+description in terms of the more standard theory of hypergraphs: instead of defining forks and joins over a fixed domain common to all structures, one may want to define forks and joins over node sets of individual signed directed hypergraphs.

 A _fork-join hypergraph_ may thus be defined as a directed hypergraph equipped with a labeling function partitioning hyperedges into forks